TheJa750/Gator/README.md

 #lists all feeds current user is following

 gator unfollow <url>
-#required url, current user will no longer recieve updates from feed
+#required url, current user will no longer receive updates from feed

 gator browse [num_feeds]
 #optional num_feeds(default: 2), displays given number of posts from followed feeds.

 gator reset
-#WARNING: This will premanently erase all users, feeds, and posts!
+#WARNING: This will permanently erase all users, feeds, and posts!
 ```

+## Issues & Feedback

+If you have questions, encounter problems, or have suggestions for improvements, please open an issue on the [GitHub Issues page](https://github.com/TheJa750/Gator/issues).

+Pull requests and contributions are also welcome!

+Thank you for helping make Feed AggreGATOR better.